-Instead of fixating on “coulda, woulda, shoulda,” maybe it’s more beneficial to set your mind on moving forward.
-A good way to do this is by focusing on possible solutions for the future rather than the problems of the past.
+Instead of fixating on “coulda, woulda, shoulda” focus on possible solutions for the future rather than the problems of the past.

 “When people are obsessed over a problem, they may be discouraged by the lack of progress and by the fact that they have repeatedly failed to achieve their goals,” says Hengchen Dai, assistant professor of Organizational Behavior at Olin Business School.

-Of course, all of this is easier said than done, but there are some tricks that can make it easier.
-Here’s how the experts say you can stay motivated to stick to your goals throughout all of the ups and downs of a weight-loss journey.
+Here’s how experts say you can stay motivated to stick to your goals throughout all of the ups and downs of a weight-loss journey.

 5 Tricks to Find Motivation to Lose Weight

 The timing of when you set your goal can be very influential on your overall success.
 Dai explains that people are more motivated to create and initiate goal pursuits at moments that feel like a fresh start, such as the beginning of the week, a new season, or right after the holidays.

 “Around those moments, people may not only be more receptive to messages that encourage them to find solutions, but also more willing to put aside their past failures and try out new solutions,” she says.